Oussama Nabil

-Oussama Nabil (born 18 February 1996) is a Moroccan runner who specializes in the 800 metres.
+Oussama Nabil (born 18 February 1996) is a Moroccan runner who specializes in the 800 metres event.

-In the 800 metres he finished sixth at the 2013 World Youth Championships won the gold medal at the 2017 Jeux de la Francophonie, the gold medal at the 2017 Arab Championships, finished fourth at the 2017 Islamic Solidarity Games and won the bronze medal at the 2019 African Games.
+In the 800 metres, he finished sixth at the 2013 World Youth Championships, won the gold medal at the 2017 Jeux de la Francophonie, the gold medal at the 2017 Arab Championships, finished fourth at the 2017 Islamic Solidarity Games and won the bronze medal at the 2019 African Games.